 - Communication: Share your fears and anxiety with your partner.
 It will help you to come out of it, and also your partner will understand what you are going through.
 Communication is crucial during pregnancy for both of you to understand each other.

 - Make the journey amazing: Looking for baby names can fill you with excitement.
 It can also be a de-stressing activity.

 - Decisions matter: Be firm on any decisions you take, whether they pertain to your health, finances, or the baby.

 - Fun with the bump: Now that the bump is showing, you can take pictures and even make stop animation movies.
 You could stand in the same place and position every day and take pictures to create your own little movie.

-According to the American Centre for Disease Control (CDC), you need to have an extra of 340 calories every day from your second trimester.
+According to the American Center for Disease Control (CDC), you need to have an extra of 340 calories every day from your second trimester (9).
 However, it depends on your weight and the level of activity.

 If you are overweight or obese, then these suggestions could help: